leolian003/Airflow-Redshift-ETL/readme.md

 4. Click on the dag to monitor the workflow process from a `tree view`.
 ![monitor](img/monitor.png)
-5. If a problem is raised, click on the color square corresponding to the failed task on the `tree view`, and then click on `View log` to debug.
+5. If a problem is raised, click on the color square corresponding to the failed task on the `tree view`.
 ![tree](img/tree-view.png)
+    Click on `View log` to debug.
 ![log](img/view-log.png)

 ## ETL structure